In the UK there are over 1.5 million driving tests taken every year. Of those, 786,000 tests are failed – that’s a whopping 51 percent!

 - Signalling to pass every parked car

-If you follow this advice and practice driving regularly both with your driving instructor and in your own private vehicle you should pass your test with flying colours!
+If you follow our advice and drive regularly with both your driving instructor and in your own private practice sessions you stand the best chance of passing your test with flying colours!

 Still deciding which driving school to go with?
 Not getting along with your current instructor?

 Why not take a look at what we can do to help you pass your test.